BFC for advocates

 - Is there a written policy on maintaining bicycle safe streets?
 Is there a bicycle advisory committee and/or a bicycle coordinator?
 These basic resources can be vital to a town's ability to respond to bicyclist's needs.
 Highway engineers often will not change their practices unless written policy tells them to do so.
 A bicycle advisory committee is a good structure for getting such new policies written and formally proposed.
 Having someone on staff designated as bicycle coordinator can be crucial in achieving these measures.
 (Remember, it is a cardinal rule in every bureaucracy that any task not specified as someone's job is a task that will never get done.)

 - We require an online application which can be accessed here: access the online application form .You can view a PDF of the application form to use offline.
-If you do not have a username and password, you can obtain a free account for your community via the online membership form.

 NOTE: only applications submitted on-line will be accepted.